wp-plugins/easy-table/readme.txt

 `[table file="example.com/blog/wp-content/uploads/pricelist.csv"][/table]`

 = Other notes =
-* In PHP version lower than 5.3, data in each cell must not have line break, otherwise it will be detected as new row.
+* Data in each cell must not have line break, otherwise it will be detected as new row.
+* If read from file, the file URL must not contain space.

 == Installation ==